 (1955) Joyce’s Coffee Shop 8826 Reseda Blvd, Northridge, CA 91324.
 Old school diner-style coffee shop.
 Vintage signs, burgundy leather booths & formica tables.

 (1955) Uncle Bud’s Kitchen 16636 Clark Ave, Bellflower, CA 90706.
 Tiny house with limited counter seating and a few tables.
-Vintage ’70s interior with some minor remodeling.
+Vintage ’70s interior with wood paneled walls, mid-century table and chairs, thrift market kitsch decor and a laminate eating counter with stools.
 Serves breakfast only until 11:30am.
-The real Uncle Bud was a cook in the Korean War who passed on the business to the current owner.
+The real Uncle Bud was a cook in the Korean War who returned home to open this restaurant and then passed on the business to the current owner.

 (1956) Casa Vega 13301 Ventura Blvd, Sherman Oaks, CA 91423.